Luming-L/NGG/L5_NGG.md

 > unresolved errors
 * Number of contigs/scaffolds
 > lots of contigs - many repeats
-> compared to the number of chromosomes, the number of scaffolds should
+> compared to the number of chromosomes, the number of scaffolds should be close to that of chromosomes.
 > good: 2 contigs from two sides (center is centromere and have many repeats)
 > bad: hundread of contigs set to a chromosome
 * Mean length of contigs/scaffolds
+>
 ## long-range scaffolding approaches
 ## how long reads can be used to improve assemblies
 ## technologies used for long read assembly
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTg2OTY5MjYxNiwxNzkyMTk5MDMxLC0xNz
-Y0NTc0NTY3LDYwOTM1Mzk0LC0yMjIxNjcxMDQsMTcxMDk1MzQx
-OCwxMzk3OTA3NTEyLC0xNTM4MjUwMTkyLC0xNDE1MzIwNTk2LC
-0xODA2Mjk2NjI1LDIwMTI3Mjc3NzEsLTE5MTAwNTIyOTEsLTEx
-OTc3NjAwNCwtNTc1OTQzNDg3LC0xMjQ1OTgxOTExLC01Nzg0Mj
-Y3MTEsNTM2ODUxOTA1LDQzODczMTIwOSwxNDQzMDAzOTQzLC0x
-NDEwMjI0ODNdfQ==
+eyJoaXN0b3J5IjpbNzQyMzY4NTgxLDE3OTIxOTkwMzEsLTE3Nj
+Q1NzQ1NjcsNjA5MzUzOTQsLTIyMjE2NzEwNCwxNzEwOTUzNDE4
+LDEzOTc5MDc1MTIsLTE1MzgyNTAxOTIsLTE0MTUzMjA1OTYsLT
+E4MDYyOTY2MjUsMjAxMjcyNzc3MSwtMTkxMDA1MjI5MSwtMTE5
+Nzc2MDA0LC01NzU5NDM0ODcsLTEyNDU5ODE5MTEsLTU3ODQyNj
+cxMSw1MzY4NTE5MDUsNDM4NzMxMjA5LDE0NDMwMDM5NDMsLTE0
+MTAyMjQ4M119
 -->